'Succession,' 'Parasite,' 'Fleabag' win at 2020 Golden Globes

 The first award of the night went, fittingly, to a streaming service series.
 Ramy Youssef won best actor in a TV series comedy or musical for his Hulu show "Ramy."
 Best actor in a limited series went to Russell Crowe for the Showtime series "The Loudest Voice."
 He wasn't in attendance because of raging wildfires in his native Australia.

-"Make no mistake, the tragedy unfolding in Australia is climate-changed based," Crowe said in a statement read by presenters Jennifer Aniston and Reese Witherspoon.
+"Make no mistake, the tragedy unfolding in Australia is climate change-based," Crowe said in a statement read by presenters Jennifer Aniston and Reese Witherspoon.

 Ahead of Sunday's show, some wondered how much the rising tensions with Iran would be talked about following the U.S. targeted killing on Friday of Iranian Gen. Qassem Soleimani.
-But in the show's first hour, the fires in Australia were the most mentioned news event.
+That went unmentioned until more than halfway through when Patricia Arquette, a winner for her performance in Hulu's "The Act," said history wouldn't remember the day for the Globes but will see "a country on the brink of war."
+She urged all to vote in November's presidential election.

 Waller-Bridge followed up her Emmy haul by winning best comedy series and best actress in a comedy series.
 She thanked former President Barack Obama for putting "Fleabag" on his best-of-2019 list.
 With a grin, she added: "As some of you may know, he's always been on mine."